chojaeYou/TrueEye/README.md

-# This is a news judjment.
+ This is a news judgment.
 # It prints that if the news is real or fake and prints a percentage.